Who are you?

 How can I contact you?

-Shoot me an e-mail at steve AT stevehockensmith DOT com.
+Shoot me an e-mail at reelcrime AT yahoo DOT com.

 Do you have an e-mail newsletter?

 Funny you should ask!
 I was just going to suggest you sign up for it.
-Send me an e-mail, and I'll add you to the mailing list.
+Go here to join my e-posse.

 Can I follow you, too?

 Excuse me?
 You mean like around town?
 That’s kind of a creepy thing to ask.

 I meant on Twitter.